igauravsehrawat/backend-using-node.js/payroll-backend/README.md

 #### Modular and resuable
 + Code is modular, usable and with separation of concern.

+#### Database
++ There are two models WorkLog and JobGroupRate.
++ Worklog stores the uploaded data for archival reason and generating payroll report
++ JobGroupRate stores pay per hour rate as per job group.
+It could have been constants but rates can be modified and added on the fly.
+This perspective will be huge plus.
++ All models have required fields for proper validation.
 #### Code Guide
 + ESLint is configured and followed very strictly via Airbnb's ESLint with few modifications